 Water quality is an important characteristic in meeting future water needs in the Treasure Valley.
-Ground water in the Treasure Valley Aquifer System is generally of good quality for drinking and other uses.
+Ground water in the TVAS is generally of good quality for drinking and other uses.
 Surface water quality is variable and has been impacted by both natural and anthropogenic sources.
-Public drinking water systems are required to monitor their water supply for compliance with drinking-water regulations and report the results to their users.
+Public drinking water systems are required to monitor their water supply for compliance with drinking water regulations and report the results to their users.
 Individual private wells generally do not have this requirement.
 Overall, the water quality throughout the system could constrain the availability of water supplies to meet current and future water needs if the water quality is degraded.

-The IDWR has statutory authority for State-wide administration of the rules regarding well construction, licensing of drillers, and proper abandonment of wells in Idaho.
+The IDWR has statutory authority for statewide administration of the rules regarding well construction, licensing of drillers, and proper abandonment of wells in Idaho.
 Well construction standards are designed to protect the quality of water in the aquifer.
 Additionally, the IDEQ administers the Idaho Wellhead Protection Program.
 The purpose of this program is to prevent the contamination of ground water that is used for drinking water.
 The Idaho Wellhead Protection Program is voluntary for local government and water purveyors to implement.

-Degraded water quality can impact both supply as well as significantly increase costs for ground water providers, and surface water users.
+Degraded water quality can impact both supply as well as significantly increase costs for ground water providers and surface water users.

-Fisheries/Biological flows
+Fisheries and Biological Flows

-Native coldwater species including trout and whitefish inhabit the middle and upper reaches of the Boise River between Star and Lucky Peak Dam.
+Native coldwater species, including trout and whitefish, inhabit the middle and upper reaches of the Boise River from Lucky Peak Dam to Star.
 Winter stream flows below Lucky Peak Dam are the largest constraint on fish populations.
 Prior to the 1990s, winter flows were often 150 cfs or lower, providing only marginal overwinter habitat for wild trout and other sportfish.

-Reclamation holds 152,300 acre-feet of un-contracted storage space, which it has used in consultation with the Idaho Department of Fish and Game to provide flows in the Boise River below Lucky Peak Dam during the non-irrigation season.
-Storage releases have increased typical winter flows to 240 cfs, which requires approximately 86,000 AF of storage for about 180 days.
-During drought periods these flows have been reduced to avoid exhausting the winter storage supply.
-Since winter flows increased in the mid-1990's, wild trout populations have increased 17-fold, with an estimated 2,000 fish per mile in some reaches.
+The USBOR holds 152,300 acre-feet of uncontracted storage space that it has used in consultation with the IDFG to provide flows in the Boise River below Lucky Peak Dam during the non-irrigation season.
+Storage releases have increased typical winter flows to 240 cfs, which requires approximately 86,000 acre-feet of storage for about 180 days.
+During drought periods, these flows have been reduced to avoid exhausting the winter storage supply.
+Since winter flows increased in the mid-1990s, wild trout populations have increased 17-fold, with an estimated 2,000 fish per mile in some reaches.

-From Star to its confluence with the Snake River the Boise River is generally a gaining reach with good stream flows, although water quality conditions support a cold-water fishery only seasonally.
-This section of river supports a fair fishery for introduced sport fish, including largemouth bass, smallmouth bass and channel catfish.
+The Boise River is generally a gaining reach from Star to its confluence with the Snake River and therefore has good stream flows, but water quality conditions can only seasonally support a cold-water fishery.
+This section of river supports a fair fishery for introduced sport fish, including largemouth bass, smallmouth bass, and channel catfish.
 The Lake Lowell fishery consists primarily of largemouth bass, smallmouth bass, yellow perch, black crappie, bullhead, bluegill, and channel catfish.

-Some tributaries to the Lower Boise were channelized and capacities have changed which may have altered aquatic and riparian habitat.
-Functional riparian zones and wetlands adjacent to the Boise River and tributaries provide ecological services such as water quality protection, storm water control, aquifer recharge and ground water protection and provide important habitat for fish and wildlife.
+Some tributaries to the lower Boise were channelized and capacities have changed, which may have altered aquatic and riparian habitat.
+Functional riparian zones and wetlands adjacent to the Boise River and tributaries provide ecological services, such as water quality protection, storm water control, aquifer recharge, and ground water protection and provide important habitat for fish and wildlife.
 Riparian and wetlands support a disproportionately large number of species and diversity relative to other areas.